trampgeek/moodle-qtype_coderunner/Readme.md

 ### The Twig STUDENT variable

 The template variable `STUDENT` is an object containing a subset of the fields of the PHP user object.
-The fileds/attributes of STUDENT that might be of interest to authors include the following.
+The fields/attributes of STUDENT are:

  * `STUDENT.username` The unique internal username of the current user.
  * `STUDENT.firstname` The first name of the current user.